huishenlab/biscuit/docs/methylextraction.md

 Columns 6-9 are repeated for each sample found in the VCF file.

-The columns for the other `-t` options (i.e., all methylation related options) are:
+The columns for the other `-t` options (i.e., all methylation-related options) are:

   1. Chromosome
   2. Start position (0-based)